Masterclass empowering future Indigenous filmmakers - Lethbridge | Globalnews.ca

 Lead instructor Farhan Umedaly believes teaching Indigenous communities how to document their stories through film gives them a platform to share their perspective.

-“it’s a powerful tool in their oral tradition, that they can immortalize an elder before their stories are gone,” Umedaly said.
+“It’s a powerful tool in their oral tradition, that they can immortalize an elder before their stories are gone,” Umedaly explained.

 “Silencing their voices has been a part of colonization… we should work together to elevate their voices.”